 Media releases 2018

-Southern Cross welcomes media inquiries about any health related topics.
-Contact
+Southern Cross welcomes media enquiries about health, travel and pet-related topics.
+Contact:

 Customer and other enquiries should be directed to 0800 800 181

 Southern Cross Health Society is today being awarded the Rainbow Tick, recognising the health insurer’s commitment to providing an inclusive and progressive workplace.

 The Rainbow Tick is awarded to organisations that have shown they are a safe, welcoming and inclusive place for people of all gender identities and sexual orientations.
 The term “rainbow” encompasses people who are LGBTTI or lesbian, gay, bisexual, transgender, takatāpui and intersex.

 Southern Cross Health Society Chief Executive Nick Astwick says the accreditation reflects the health insurer’s purpose of helping Kiwis to live their healthiest lives.

 “We established a Diversity and Inclusion forum in September 2016, made up of employees from across the business at all levels.
 Achieving Rainbow Tick accreditation and all it represents for our staff was the first priority for the group so I’m extremely proud that we have achieved this today,” he says.

 Rainbow Tick Programme Director Michael Stevens says he was impressed with how Southern Cross Health Society’s internal values and culture aligned with the ethos of the Rainbow Tick.

 “Southern Cross Health Society truly encourages employees to bring their whole self to work, fostering an open and diverse workplace.”